gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 between the genius who is ahead of the market and the failure who is simply bad.**

-In a market culture —
+In a market culture,
-and America is the purest market culture in history — the test of value is market response.
+and America is the purest market culture in history, the test of value is market response.

 Does it sell?